glomadrian/glomadrian.github.com/_posts/2015-09-28-multiple-data-sources-and-caching.markdown

 #### Inside the NewsDataBaseFirstPolicy

-The policy is where all of this make sense, it have several data sources injtected and make use of them to get the data in the way you want to do this.
+The policy is where all of this make sense, it have several data sources injtected and make use of them to get the data in the way you want to do.

 {% highlight java %}
 @Override